doctea/usb_midi_clocker/README.md

   - shortcuts for different functions would make this something that could be performed with
   - also opens the door to allow naming of patterns/projects?
 - maybe even also add VGA/HDMI output so that we're not tied to a tiny little screen..?
+- Allow Behaviours to register CCs they respond to and can generate
+  - So that can remap these as sources and targets
+  - eg remap APCMini faders to Bamble options, remap Bamble envelopes to CraftSynth cutoff, etc...

 ## Explanation/demo

 ![my unit](https://github.com/doctea/usb_midi_clocker/blob/main/media/my%20unit.jpg "My unit")